Charles Colson: White House duties

 In 1968, Colson served as counsel to Republican presidential candidate Richard Nixon's Key Issues Committee.
 On November 6, 1969, Colson was appointed as Special Counsel to President Nixon.

 Colson was responsible for inviting influential private special interest groups into the White House policy-making process and winning their support on specific issues.
 His office served as the President's political communications liaison with organized labor, veterans, farmers, conservationists, industrial organizations, citizen groups, and almost any organized lobbying group whose objectives were compatible with the Administration's.
 Colson's staff broadened the White House lines of communication with organized constituencies by arranging presidential meetings and sending White House news releases of interest to the groups.

 In addition to his liaison and political duties, Colson's responsibilities included performing special assignments for the president, such as drafting legal briefs on particular issues, reviewing presidential appointments, and suggesting names for White House guest lists.
 His work also included major lobbying efforts on such issues as construction of an antiballistic missile system, the president's Vietnamization program, and the administration's revenue-sharing proposal.

 "The 'Evil Genius' of an Evil Administration"

-Slate magazine writer David Plotz described Colson as Nixon's "hard man, the 'evil genius' of an evil administration."
-Colson has written that he was "valuable to the President ... because I was willing ... to be ruthless in getting things done".
-Nixon's White House Chief of Staff H. R. Haldeman described Colson as the president's "hit man".
+Slate magazine writer David Plotz described Colson as Nixon's "hard man, the 'evil genius' of an evil administration".
+Colson has written that he was "valuable to the President... because I was willing... to be ruthless in getting things done".
+Nixon's White House Chief of Staff H. R. Haldeman described Colson as being the president's "hit man".

 Colson authored the 1971 memo listing Nixon's major political opponents, later known as Nixon's enemies list.
 A quip that "Colson would walk over his own grandmother if necessary" mutated into claims in news stories that Colson had boasted that he would run over his own grandmother to re-elect Nixon.
 In a conversation on February 13, 1973, Colson told Nixon that he had always had "a little prejudice".